Central Bucks High School South

-Central Bucks High School South, also known as CB South, is a public high school serving students in tenth through twelfth grades, one of three high schools in the Central Bucks School District.
+Central Bucks High School South, also known as CB South, is a public high school serving students in ninth through twelfth grades, one of three high schools in the Central Bucks School District.
 The school is located in Warrington, Pennsylvania in Bucks County.

-As of the 2018-19 school year, the school had an enrollment of 1,730 students and 103.95 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.64:1.
-There were 128 students (7.4% of enrollment) eligible for free lunch and 12 (0.6% of students) eligible for reduced-cost lunch.
+As of the 2024-25 school year, the school had an enrollment of 1,719 students and 112.58 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.27.
+There were 232 students (13.50% of enrollment) eligible for free lunch and 27 (1.57% of students) eligible for reduced-cost lunch.

-Completed in late 2004, the school opened in January 2005, so the first graduating class attended classes in the school only during the spring semester of that year.
+Completed in late 2004, the school opened in January 2005, meaning the first graduating class attended classes in the school only during the spring semester of that year.
 CB South is the most recent high school in the Central Bucks School District, following Central Bucks High School East and Central Bucks High School West.
-The high school hosts grades 10-12 and is built for just under 2,000 students.
+The high school hosts grades 9-12 and is currently undergoing renovation due to its previous status as a 10-12 high school.
 Its two feeder schools are Unami Middle School and Tamanend Middle School.

 CB South is located on Folly Road.
-The school cost approximately $84 million to build and is the largest school in the Central Bucks School District.
+The school cost approximately $69.9 million to build and is the largest school in the Central Bucks School District.

 Academics

 CB South is ranked among the best high schools in Pennsylvania.
 CB South students consistently place in the top 10% of the state in test scoring.
 The majority of students (78%) are Caucasian, with 9% Asian, 2% African American, 7% Hispanic, and 4% multiracial.
-The school recently received a grant from the state which they used to place SmartBoards with projectors, new laptops and new supplies for every classroom.
 They spend about $9,500 on every student.
 Beginning in the 2019-2020 school year, after a successful pilot at Holicong Middle School, all sophomores and juniors received laptops as a part of the district’s 1:1 initiative for use in the classroom.